codatio/codat-docs/blog/240316-reimbursable-expenses.md

 ---
-title: "Introducing expense reimbursements transaction type"
+title: "Introducing reimbursable expenses"
 date: "2024-03-16"
 tags: ["Product", "Update", "Sync for Expenses"]
 authors: rohoward
 ---

-You can now sync reimbursable expenses with your small business customers’ accounting software.
+You can now sync reimbursable expenses with your small business customers’ accounting software using our new transaction type for Sync for Expenses.

 <!--truncate-->